KIM DANG

 Can I see a psychologist under Medicare?

 Yes.
-With a Mental Health Care Plan (MHCP) and a valid Medicare card, you can receive Medicare-subsidised psychology sessions.
+With a valid Mental Health Care Plan (MHCP), you can receive Medicare-subsidised psychology sessions.

 What will the fees be?

-Clients with a Mental Health Care Plan can receive a rebate from Medicare (which is currently set at $93.35) and thus pay a gap of $91.65 once the rebate is claimed.
-This is outlined in the table below.
+Clients with a Mental Health Care Plan can receive a rebate from Medicare (which is currently set at $98.95).
 For more information regarding fees, payment methods, and claiming the Medicare rebate - please see: FEES

 How many sessions can I use?

-Medicare allows you to access up to 10 Medicare-rebated sessions per calendar year (January to December) if you have a valid Mental Health Care Plan.
+Medicare allows you to access up to 10 Medicare-rebated sessions per calendar year (1st January to 31st December) if you have a Mental Health Care Plan.

 How do I get a Mental Health Care Plan (MHCP)?

 You will need to request this from your General Practitioner (GP).
-Just advise them that you wish to see a psychologist using Medicare and your GP will assess your eligibility.
+Just advise them that you wish to see a psychologist using Medicare and your GP will help prepare a Mental Health Care Plan for you.
 You may be required to book in a slightly longer consultation in order to complete the necessary paperwork.
-Once you have been provided with the Mental Health Care Plan, you will need to forward it to me electronically (via email or fax) before your first appointment.
+Once you have been provided with the Mental Health Care Plan, you will need to forward it to me electronically (via email) before your first appointment.

 What do I need to have for the first appointment?

-3. A completed intake form and consent form (This will be sent to you prior to your first appointment)
+A completed online intake form and consent form (This will be emailed to you prior to your first appointment)

 Which age ranges do you see?